Testability of Reverse Causality Without Exogenous Variation: Introduction

+We consider two formal applications of our testability result.
+First, we explore testing for causal direction based on conditional independence.
+As already indicated in the related literature, achieving exact size control can be challenging within this framework, and we provide a detailed discussion of this issue below.
+Second, we conduct causal discovery, where we remain agnostic about the causal direction and compare test statistics for two rivaling models to gain insight into which one represents the true causal structure \parencite[see][]{peters14}.

 In Monte Carlo simulations, we investigate the power of our approach to detect reverse causality.
 We see that the degree of nonlinearity increases the power to detect reverse causation.
-Our RKHS procedure has surprisingly high accuracy in detecting the true causal direction even under moderate form of nonlinearities and can be powerful even in linear models under restrictions on the distribution of errors terms.
+The procedure has surprisingly high accuracy in detecting the true causal direction even under moderate form of nonlinearities and can be powerful even in linear models under restrictions on the distribution of errors terms, which is a result described by \citep{shimizu06lingam}.
 Furthermore, we provide an empirical illustration using data from the German Survey of Income and Expenditure.
 We show that our algorithm can infer from purely observational data that work experience is a causal driver for income, not vice versa.
-Substantively, this is not a surprising result; however, the fact that it can be inferred without exogeneous variation is.
+Substantively, this is not a surprising result; however, the fact that it can be inferred without exogenous variation is.

 \paragraph{Related literature} Our test rests on the idea that $ X $ causing $ Y $ implies an independence between the error of a regression of $ Y $ on $ X $, and $ X $.
-This idea goes back to \textcite{engleetal83}, who propose a definition of an exogeneous relation in terms of conditional densities.
+This idea goes back to \textcite{engleetal83}, who propose a definition of an exogenous relation in terms of conditional densities.
 In particular, they argue that, if a joint probability density of two random variables $ Y $ and $ X $ factorizes as $ f(Y,X) = f(Y|X)f(X) $ and the conditional density $ f(Y|X) $ is invariant to changes in the marginal density $ f(X) $, then $ X $ is called ``super exogenous" (p.
 278).
 Statistical tests for the notion of ``super exogeneity" are proposed by \textcite[][]{faverohendry92,englehendry93,hendrysantos10}.
-These tests rely on analyzing to what extent parameter values are sensitive to exogeneous interventions on the purported cause.
-Thus, their results specifically rely on exogeneous variation whereas the approach at hand does not require such variation.
+These tests rely on analyzing to what extent parameter values are sensitive to exogenous interventions on the purported cause.
+Thus, their results specifically rely on exogenous variation (e.g. in the form of instrumental variables) whereas the approach at hand does not require such variation.